mhutch/mhutch.github.io/_posts/2010-01-25-integrating-a-gtk-application-with-the-mac.md

 With these examples, you should now be able to make your application fit in much better on Mac.

 I'm still investigating other Mac integration points for MonoDevelop, such as native file dialogs, but that's likely to take some time, as binding the native toolkits and getting them to play nicely with the GTK mainloop is likely to be difficult, and there are other important things keeping me busy.
 When they're done I'll be sure to share that code too.

-_This is part of the <a href="/tags/catchup2010">Catchup 2010</a> series of posts</a>_.
+_This is part of the [Catchup 2010](/tags/catchup2010) series of posts_.